MultiSafepay/docs/content/api/orders/manual-capture-partial.md

 ----------------
 `tracktrace_code` | string | optional

-The track and trace code linked to the shipment of the order.
+The track and trace code provided by the shipping company.

 ----------------
 `carrier` | string | optional

-The name of the shipping company delivering the customer’s order.
+The name of the shipping company.

 ----------------
 `reason` | string | optional